5 Greek food blogs you should be following

 With OliveTomato, she aims to spread the word about the real Mediterranean diet, combining her professional knowledge with her own experiences.
 Authentic recipes from the Mediterranean diet, personal antidotes, tips on cooking the Greek way, updates on new research and food guides for those visiting Greece are all on the blog's menu .

-Green beans (fasolakia lathera) and roasted okra (bamies) are her go-to ingredients in summertime.
+Green beans (fasolakia lathera) and roasted okra (bamies) are her go-to recipes in summertime.

 "Consumed at room temperature, ideally the next day of cooking, they pair perfectly with feta cheese and are ideal for the summer," she says.